Xqhare/nabu/README.md

                 - [Key Value Store Usage](#key-value-store-usage)

 ## Roadmap
+- Performance
+    - is currently dog shit even compared to Mawu.
+        - Nabu parses 1.1mb in 14 seconds, in the same time Mawu parses 84.8mb using the slower CSV parser the JSON parser takes 10 seconds.
+That's almost exactly 84 times faster than Nabu!

 - Configuration wizard
     - For writing and reading `.xff` files containing all data needed for a project to configure itself

 - Error rework
     - actual casting of unique and meaningful errors

+- Finish README
+    - Look over code examples for `LoggingWizard` in particular
+    - Stabilise all code examples
+- Finish doc
+    - Finish lib doc

 ## Implemented Features